All You Need to Know About Hypnosis & Hypnotherapy

-Hypnosis and Suggestion will not cause the client to do anything against their morals or good judgement.
+Hypnosis and Suggestion will not cause the client to do anything against their morals or good judgment.

 Hypnosis Is Not Sleep.
 It is a shift in awareness that permits a more intensive concentration upon a designated goal.
-Hypnosis is an altered state of attention which approaches peak concentration capacity.
+Hypnosis is an altered state of attention that approaches peak concentration capacity.

 Fallacy: One might reveal intimate secrets about oneself or their private affairs.

 Fact: The client is in complete control and chooses what they share with their hypnotherapist.
 Hypnosis is not a "Truth Serum".

 Fallacy: A person can be told anything while in hypnosis, and they will believe it.

 Fact: There is no connection between Hypnosis and Gullibility.

 Hypnosis Occurs Regularly to Everyone on a Daily Basis.
 The Following are Examples of Normal Everyday Events that may induce a certain Level of Hypnosis.

 - Regular or Rhythmic Sound, such as a fan or air conditioner